-The simplest rationale for the informed consent requirement is that it protects patients' and participants' health and welfare.
-It protects potential research participants from investigators’ overzealous attempts to promote science and their careers, even on participants’ backs, and it also protects regular patients from physicians' overconfident, but often incorrect, paternalistic judgments on what is good for them.
-This pragmatic and instrumental rationale is often considered utilitarian, although many moral doctrines endorse duties to protect patients and research participants.
-Advocates of this rationale echo ideas from utilitarian philosopher John Stuart Mill, for whom “Over himself, over his own body and mind, the individual is sovereign” (Mill 1990, 135; see also ch.
+The simplest rationale for the informed consent requirement is that it protects study participants’ and patients’ health and welfare.
+It protects participants from investigators’ overzealous attempts to promote science and personal careers, even on participants’ backs, and it also protects regular patients from neglectful clinicians or from overconfident, but often wrong, paternalistic ones.
+While many moral doctrines oppose harming study participants or patients, bioethicists’ expositions of this instrumental rationale typically echo utilitarian philosopher John Stuart Mill, for whom “Over himself, over his own body and mind, the individual is sovereign” (Mill 1990, 135; see also ch.
 3).
-They explain that patients and research participants are typically the best judges of their own good and mind it far more than doctors do, even when doctors assure them that what they are doing is in the best interest of the patients and study participants (compare Mill 1990, e.g. 215).
+They explain that patients and research participants are typically the best judges of their own good and mind it far more than the doctor does, even when the doctor is convinced that he or she acts in their best interests (compare Mill 1990, e.g. 215).
 They add that doctors’ training scarcely prepares them to know patients’ distinctive non-medical interests.

-However, insofar as the goal is to protect patients and trial participants from harm, why honor informed consent requirements when many physicians and patients—a Condorcet “jury”—are fairly certain that a particular patient or subject is not making a decision that furthers her own medical interests?
-In clinical care, for example, patients’ biases and ignorance about medicine usually exceed those of physicians; and (less frequently) patients refuse interventions that everyone considers best for them—even family, friends, and these patients themselves, before a change of heart.
+However, insofar as the goal is to protect patients and trial participants from harm, why honor informed consent requirements when many physicians and patients—a Condorcet “jury”—are fairly certain that a particular patient or participant is not making a decision that furthers her own medical interests?
+In clinical care, for example, patients’ biases and ignorance about medicine arguably tend to exceed those of physicians; sometimes, patients refuse interventions that everyone considers best for them—even family, friends, and these patients themselves, before a change of heart.
 In the future, patients may refuse interventions that highly-reliable algorithms predict patients like them to be glad to have undergone.
 Indeed, some patients knowingly jeopardize their own health in the name of religious or moral commitments.
 This being the case, why is it important—as it seems to many of us and as is enshrined in law—to honor the requirement of informed consent?
 For example, why honor the requirement when a fully capacitated Jehovah’s Witness refuses a blood transfusion on religious grounds?
-And why honor the requirement when health is not at stake, for example, in experiments on stored tissue?
-Finally, specifically from a utilitarian standpoint, why honor the requirement on occasions when it seems to set back collective health, for example, when we cannot develop a new drug that would help many, because no one is altruistic enough to consent to being a test subject?
+Why honor it when health is not at stake, for example, in experiments on stored tissue?
+Finally, specifically from a utilitarian standpoint, why honor the requirement on occasions when it seems to set back collective health, for example, when we cannot develop a new drug that would help many, because no one is altruistic enough to consent to participate in its risky study?

 Philosophers of action usually understand autonomy as governance over one’s own agency—acting according to a law that one sets for oneself.
 Likewise, for bioethicists Beauchamp and Childress, “The autonomous individual acts freely in accordance with a self-chosen plan, analogous to the way an independent government manages its territories and establishes its policies” (Beauchamp and Childress 2008, 99–100).
 As the authors emphasize (Beauchamp and Childress 2008, 100–1), autonomy so understood differs from autonomy as having the will that one wants to have (Frankfurt 1988).
-It also differs from many other uses of “autonomy” in bioethics and biolaw (Dworkin 1988, 101ff.): so many as to prompt some to question the force of autonomy-based justifications (O’Neill 2003).
+It also differs from many other uses of “autonomy” in bioethics and biolaw (Dworkin 1988, 101ff.)—so many as to prompt some to question the force of autonomy-based justifications (O’Neill 2003).
 However, initially, autonomy seems like a promising ground for informed consent requirements.
-Fully informed consent involves many components of autonomy.
-“Personal autonomy encompasses, at a minimum, self-rule that is free from both controlling interference by others and from certain limitations such as an inadequate understanding that prevents meaningful choice” (Beauchamp and Childress 2008, 100–1).
-One may add deceit and other threats to voluntariness to this list.
-The rationale for not transfusing a refusing, decisionally-capacitated Jehovah’s Witness even when forced transfusion would save the witness’s life is clearly not protection of her health.
-Instead, it seems to have to do with the importance of maintaining her self-rule on such momentous issues: a matter of respect for an autonomous decision maker’s refusal.
+The rationale for not transfusing a protesting, decisionally-capacitated Jehovah’s Witness even when forced transfusion would save the witness’s life is clearly not protection of her health.
+Instead, it may seem to do with maintaining her self-rule on such momentous issues: a matter of respect for an autonomous decision maker’s refusal.
 And fully informed consent usually assumes freedom from controlling interference and from an inadequate understanding of the basic risks of the intervention, components of fully autonomous choice as well (Beauchamp and Childress 2008, 100–1).

 While occasionally, the need for autonomous authorization of medical intervention is considered “axiomatic” (Beauchamp 2010, 58), it is commonplace to defend autonomy on independent grounds.
 A complete autonomy-based justification for the informed consent requirement would explain both why personal autonomy, under a plausible explication, matters—why it has high value or status, at least in the health arena; and how honoring the informed consent requirement engages with its value or status correctly.

-However, these links between informed consent, autonomy, and the good life are more tenuous than informed consent requirements purport to be.
+However, these links between informed consent, autonomy, and the good life are more tenuous than informed consent requirements are usually assumed to be.
 In the Jehovah’s Witness case, any medical good that might come from promoting the patient’s future cooperation with assigned medical teams is irrelevant once refusal to accept transfusion makes the patient’s future life an impossibility.
-In addition, Jehovah's Witnesses come in different stripes.
-Some who adamantly refuse blood transfusion hope that physicians will impose transfusion on them.
-According to the beliefs of these Witnesses, what their religion says is that they must refuse transfusion, not that undergoing forced transfusion is a breach of their personal integrity or a sure way to wind up in hell.
-To impose transfusion on Jehovah’s Witnesses of that particular persuasion would not blight their lives, but it remains a clear breach of informed consent requirements.
+In addition, according to the beliefs of some Jehovah’s Witnesses, what their religion says is that they must refuse transfusion, not that undergoing forced transfusion would land them in hell or breach their personal integrity.
+To impose transfusion on Jehovah’s Witnesses of that particular persuasion might not blight their lives, yet it remains a clear breach of informed consent requirements.

-Fully autonomous decision-making often seems to be bad for us, at least in some respects, say, when it involves tortuous deliberations, makes us more accountable for embarrassing mistakes, or invites social pressure to make certain choices (Dworkin 1988, ch.
+Fully autonomous decision-making seems to be bad for us sometimes in at least certain respects, say, when it involves tortuous deliberations, makes us more accountable for embarrassing mistakes, or invites social pressure to make certain choices (Dworkin 1988, ch.
 5).
-The cost of ensuring that one decision is absolutely autonomous may be a severe, permanent, or fatal health problem.
-This health problem will likely affect well-being more than a small marginal decrease of autonomy would—but some informed consent requirements apply.
+The cost of ensuring that a single decision is absolutely autonomous may be a severe, permanent, or fatal health problem.
+This health problem will usually affect well-being more than a small marginal decrease of autonomy would—yet some informed consent requirements apply.
 Indeed, on no theory of well-being—neither desire satisfaction, hedonic state, nor objective list—does it seem to follow that either informed consent or autonomous choice invariably makes a patient’s life better (Buchanan and Brock 1989, ch.
 1 §4, esp. p.
 40).
 And if they did, then it would be absurd to claim, as proponents of the autonomy rationale do (Beauchamp and Childress 2008, e.g. pp. 12, 14), that informed consent and the principle of autonomy are distinct from, sometimes conflict with, and often supersede, the principle of beneficence.